-The difference between cash and accrual accounting lies in when money is recognized as having come into or left the business.
+The primary difference between cash and accrual accounting lies in when money is recognized as having come into or left the business.

 Cash basis accounting recognizes revenue or expenses at the moment cash is received or paid.